MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 'database' such that the 2nd level of namespacing doesn't matter.
 In the future if we encounter a situation where we need to expose more levels we can add columns as needed.

-A new `REFRESH SOURCE REFERENCES <source_id or name>` statement will be introduced that can trigger a refresh of the rows in `mz_internal.mz_source_references` that pertain to the requested source.
+A new `ALTER SOURCE <source_id or name> REFRESH REFERENCES` statement will be introduced that can trigger a refresh of the rows in `mz_internal.mz_source_references` that pertain to the requested source.
 Otherwise, this catalog table will only be populated at source creation.